estnltk/estnltk/docs/tutorials/text.rst

 TIMEX examples
 --------------

-Here are some example of time expressions and fields that Estnltk can extract.
+Here are some example of time expressions and fields that the tagger can extract.
 The document creation date is fixed to Dec 21 1986 in the examples below.
 See `annotation guidelines`_ for more detailed explanations.